 Washington, California, Oregon, and Alaska Maritime Lawyers for Broken Bones

-If you have suffered a fracture while working on a maritime job, you could be eligible to recover under the Jones Act or another law pertaining to those who work at sea.
-A skilled Washington maritime lawyer can help you identify your options, and seek to help you get the compensation you deserve.
-Call Anderson Carey Williams & Neidzwski today at 1 (800) 262-8529 to schedule a consultation to discuss your case.
+If you have suffered a fracture while working on a maritime job, you could be eligible to recover under the Jones Act or general maritime law.
+A skilled maritime lawyer can help you identify your options and get you the compensation you deserve.
+We represent maritime workers throughout the Pacific Northwest, including in Alaska, Oregon, Washington, and California.